LyondellBasell Industries N.V. (LYB) Stock: A Closer Look at the Analyst Ratings

 LYB) stock’s latest price update

 LyondellBasell Industries N.V.
-(NYSE: LYB)’s stock price has increased by 0.70 compared to its previous closing price of 86.78.
-Despite this, the company has experienced a -6.11% fall in its stock price over the last five trading sessions.
+(NYSE: LYB)’s stock price has decreased by -0.42 compared to its previous closing price of 85.04.
+However, the company has experienced a -4.78% decline in its stock price over the last five trading sessions.
 Barron’s reported on 02/17/23 that Dow and 5 Other Stocks to Play the Future of Plastic

 LYB’s Market Performance